RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/providing-credentials-datasources.md

     }
 }
 ```
-After creating the class the next step is to register it in AddReveal call in ConfigureServices method like this:
+After creating the class the next step is to register it in the **AddReveal** call (ConfigureServices method) like this:

 ```csharp
 services